Republicans and Trump meet with high expectations

 PHILADELPHIA, Pa. -- Congressional Republicans are gathered here for their annual retreat where they will meet with their new president as a group for the first time Thursday.

 The party is facing an aggressive, self-imposed set of legislative goals.
-And House and Senate Republicans are trying to move forward on that ambitious schedule while at the same time dealing with President Donald Trump's sometimes separate agenda.
+And House and Senate Republicans are trying to move forward on that ambitious schedule while at the same time dealing with distractions from President Donald Trump's sometimes separate agenda, complicating an uneasy alliance.

 The president has spent his first days in office setting course with new executive orders on issues from trade to health care and immigration but also with talk about issues less important to Congress -- like the crowd size of last week's inauguration and debunked claims of widespread voter fraud in last fall's election.